-These folders can accrue an extreme amount of data which is why it’s a good idea to change the directory to a bigger disk drive, especially if you are using a small SSD.
-If your Windows 10 operating system becomes corrupt you won’t lose any of your data, as it will all be stored on a different hard drive.
+The documents folder can accrue an extreme amount of data which is why it’s a good idea to change the directory to a bigger disk drive, especially if you are using a small SSD for Windows 10.
+Also another benefit is if your Windows 10 operating system becomes corrupt you won’t lose any of your data, as it will all be stored on a different hard drive if you choose to move your documents to a different drive.

-If you have another computer connected to the network you could even store the folder on that PC, but just remember you will not be able to access your files if that computer is not turned on or you are not connected to the network, which could cause problems.
+If you have another computer connected to the network you could even store the folder on that computer, but just remember you will not be able to access your files and folders if that computer is not turned on or you are not connected to the network, which could cause problems so this is not recommended.

 Keep your personal files safe from Windows 10 corruption by choosing a different hard drive that Windows 10 is not installed on.